LPF9000/reconfigurable-computing-2/README.md

  ```bash
  ssh devcloud
   ```

-  Note that the following response:
+Note that the following response is expected behavior:

-tty: standard input: Inappropriate ioctl for device X11 forwarding request failed on channel 0
+> tty: standard input: Inappropriate ioctl for device X11 forwarding request failed on channel 0

-is expected behavior.

-2. Type the following command to edit the .bashrc file:
+2. Type the following command to edit the `.bashrc` file:
 ```bash
  nano .bashrc
  ```
-This command will pen a window to edit the .bashrc file.
+This command will pen a window to edit the `.bashrc` file.
 Add the following code to the top of the file:
 ```
 if [ -f /data/intel_fpga/devcloudLoginToolSetup.sh ]; then
     source /data/intel_fpga/devcloudLoginToolSetup.sh